RAPZ0D/Tableau-Visualizations/README.md

 ## About

 In this repository, you'll find four project folders, each containing a unique set of Tableau visualizations.
 Additionally, there is a separate section dedicated to visualizations based on a large dataset of COVID-19 activity.

+## Projects

+I have worked on multiple projects in this repository, utilizing Tableau for creating interactive visualizations.
+Each project involved cleaning the dataset using Python before visualizing it through Tableau.

+The repository contains various Tableau dashboards showcasing different visualizations and insights derived from the data.
+Additionally, I have included a large dataset related to COVID activity, which has been analyzed and visualized using Tableau.